fcerbell/fcerbell.github.io/_posts/en/2021-05-22-Debian113Server045IPTables-en.md

 EOF
 ```

+I create a new chain to filter the outgoing paquets through the external interface.
+I will call it from the global output filter
+chain.
 I add the Debian repository access on port 80 only, the DNS queries and the NTP queries to an external output chain.
 ```bash
 cat <<EOF >> /etc/iptables/rules.v4
 -N WAN_output